saifkayyali3/CityWeatherIdentifier/README.md

 ## Features

-- Retrieve current temperature or daily weather statistics for any city.
+- Retrieve current temperature or hourly/daily weather statistics for any city.
 - Only valid cities are recognized, avoiding towns, villages, or regions.
 - Responsive design – works on mobile, tablet, and desktop.